DEVILENMO/Unsupervised-Defect-Detection-Project-Based-on-VAE-GAN-Architecture/README.md

 - CycleGAN architecture for stable training and local discrimination
 - Segment Anything Model (SAM) for automatic image segmentation
 - Data augmentation techniques for improved performance
+- Use MAML Meta learning to train a general model for avoiding overfitting.

 ## 特点